Water Heater Recovery Time Calculator

 Enter Water Heater Specs

-Select the fuel type (natural gas, propane, electric) and enter the tank capacity in gallons, the burner input BTU/hr (gas) or element wattage (electric), and the thermal efficiency.
-Default efficiencies are pre-filled: 80% for standard atmospheric gas, 95% for condensing gas, 98% for electric resistance.
+Select the fuel type (natural gas, propane, electric, or heat pump) and enter the tank capacity in gallons, the burner input BTU/hr (gas/propane) or input kW (electric/heat pump), and the efficiency.
+Defaults are pre-filled: 62% standard gas/propane, 98% electric resistance, COP 3.0 heat pump.
+Override with the actual unit rating.

 -